This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Trumpeter Swan

-Trumpeter swans, the heaviest flying Wisconsin birds, grace wetlands with their eight-foot wingspans and elegant foraging.
+Trumpeter swans are Wisconsin’s heaviest flying birds, showcasing their elegance with eight-foot wingspans and snow-white feathers.

 Mute Swan